 The Maria Cristina Falls nature park is a good place to bring your family for a dry picnic and at the same time make it a field trip where you can introduce the kids to animals they cannot see or get familiar on the city streets.

 In the city, kids do not climb trees and do not even know the face and sound of some local animals anymore.
 Most are just on their computer or tab playing games.
-They ride an elevator instead of climbing trees.
+They ride an elevator instead of climbing the trees in the neighborhood.

 Detachment from nature should not be encouraged, because this will make them developers without regard to the marvelous beauty of Mother Nature in the future.
 There is a need of a nature park so the kids can learn something and make them appreciate the beauty of nature, thus making the idea of destroying Mother Earth a bad one.
 I know this is something that should be worked out by the Tourism people in partnership with the local government, isn’t it?